leleneme/mcrcon-d/README.md

 ### mcrcon-d

-A simple MCRCON client written in D.
+A simple Minecraft RCON client written in D.

 #### Building